 When my sinuses are stuffy, the mucus continues to be produced causing the post nasal drip which can lead to

 Let me tell you...it's the worse.
 The key is to nipping it in the bud before it gets that far.
 I've been there and it sucks to say the least.

 Having a sore throat, just sucks.
 No one likes it...am I right.
 Ugh 😩

 When I first notice that I'm getting a sore

 throat, these are some of the steps that I take:

-Tackling that drip issue can help prevent your sore throat as well as awful stomach pain.
+Tackling that drip issue helps to prevent sore throat as well as awful stomach pain if caught early enough.